 With the Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM 344, Panerai made yet another significant step towards becoming a full-blown Manufacture capable of making both cases and movements in-house.
 The 2010 model extended the range of chronographs powered by their hand-wound Calibre P.2004 that was introduced back in 2006 to power the then-future “complication” timekeepers.

 Made of 18-karat brushed rose gold, the oversized case sports the signature “cushion” shape with a nicely polished round bezel and the inevitable patented (or is it still patent-pending?) locking crown guard.

-Like other Luminor models, the PAM344 features Panerai’s trademark sandwich dial with the luminous layer placed between lower and upper parts of the dial.
-The latter is colored in chocolate brown and looks just gorgeous together with the pink gold case and hands made of the same noble metal.
+Like other Luminor models, the PAM344 features Panerai’s trademark sandwich dial with the luminous layer placed between the lower and upper parts of the dial.
+The latter is colored chocolate brown and looks just gorgeous together with the pink gold case and hands made of the same noble metal.

-Unlike the 1950 8 Days Rattrapante model, the PAM 344 features different “interface” for its power reserve indicator, instead of the original-looking linear display, this one uses a more traditional round sub-dial at 6 o’clock.
+Unlike the 1950 8 Days Rattrapante model, the PAM 344 features a different “interface” for its power reserve indicator, instead of the original-looking linear display, this one uses a more traditional round sub-dial at 6 o’clock.

-The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with a thumb of your right hand.
-Well, even if you are a leftie, there will be no problem with starting and stopping the chrono with your left index finger!
+The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with the thumb of your right hand.
+Well, even if you are a leftie, there will be no problem with starting and stopping the chronograph with your left index finger!

 According to the company, the PAM 344 will be available soon in a limited run of only 150 copies: a number, which seems to be justified, since the Chrono Monopulsante is going to be offered at a base price of around $40,000.
 Presented at the SIHH 2010, the PAM344 will go on sale around the world later this year.

 Panerai Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM344 specification

 Price range: $40,000 (MSRP)